Dick Kirby – The First Fifty Years

 Kirby had always been a prolific correspondent; now he turned his literary talents to writing for magazines and after moving house from Upminster, Essex to Suffolk, he embarked upon a writing career.
 He had a wealth of experiences and anecdotes to share; the informants he had run (including the Metropolitan Police’s one and only double super grass) the arrests of armed robbers, burglars, blackmailers and other assorted scoundrels, crooked cops, even more crooked lawyers and dotty judges.

-In addition, Kirby has contributed to five anthologies, ten other true crime books and contributes to magazines and national newspapers on a regular basis.
+In addition, Kirby has contributed to five anthologies, fifteen other true crime books and contributes to magazines and national newspapers on a regular basis.
 He is an expert on the history of the Flying Squad and a world authority on the secret Post-war Ghost Squad.
-Kirby appears on radio and television and provides talks to groups on his experiences as a Scotland Yard detective.
+Kirby appears on radio and television, is a consultant for a television series, reviews books, films and music and provides talks to groups on his experiences as a Scotland Yard detective.